ballerina-platform/asyncapi-triggers/asyncapi/asgardeo/Module.md

     ```

 ### Step 3: Deploy the Webhook in Choreo
-- Then navigate to the deploy tab and click on the Config & Deploy button to start the deploy process.
-Learn more about how to deploy a webhook from [here.](https://wso2.com/choreo/docs/webhook/#deploy-a-webhook)
+Once you have created the webhook, go to the **Deploy** tab on the Choreo Console and click on **Config & Deploy** button to start the deployment process.
+Learn more about how to deploy a webhook from [here.](https://wso2.com/choreo/docs/webhook/#deploy-a-webhook).